skienzmatishun/rippreport/content/p/audio-of-bay-minette-attorney-councilman-fight-offers-new-details/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: Bay Minette attorney Harry Still smiles in a dark suit and red tie, standing outdoors with trees and the Baldwin County building behind him
+summary: Local officials involved in a physical altercation tried to sweep their unprofessional behavior under the rug.
+Audio recordings detail the violent dispute between a municipal councilman and a prominent local lawyer.
+Will city leadership hold these public figures accountable for their conduct?
 ---
 [BY GRANT McLAUGHLIN - Lagniappe](https://www.lagniappemobile.com)